Linear solvers

 Dirichlet

 Dirichlet boundary conditions are more involved since only the value at the boundary is prescribed, but the finite volume discretization requires a flux.
-On the domain boundaries the fluxes are face-centered and we therefore use finite differencing for obtaining a second order accurate approximation to the flux at the boundary.
+On the domain boundaries where there is no EB the fluxes are face-centered and we therefore use finite differencing for obtaining a second order accurate approximation to the flux at the boundary.
+If the EB intersects the domain side, we interpolate face-centered fluxes to face centroids.

 On the embedded boundaries the flux is more complicated to compute, and requires us to compute an approximation to the normal gradient \(\partial_n\Phi\) at the boundary.
-Our approach is to approximate this flux by expanding the solution as a polynomial around a specified number of grid cells.
+Our approach is to approximate this flux by expanding the solution as a polynomial using a specified number of grid cells.
 By using more grid cells than there are unknown in the Taylor series, we formulate an over-determined system of equations up to some specified order.
 As a first approximation we include only those cells in the quadrant or half-space defined by the normal vector, see Fig. 17.
-If we can not find enough equations, the strategy is to 1) drop order and 2) include all cells around the cut-cell.
+If we can not find enough equations, several fallback options are in place to ensure that we obtain a sufficient number of equations.

 ../_images/GradientReconstruction.png